How to study effectively: These are our top tips to get the most out of your study sessions

 Written by: Christina Pichler, 04.03.2021

-“I will never understand that”, “It doesn’t make any sense”, “I’m just not smart enough” these are sentences that you should remove from your vocabulary from now on!
+“I will never understand that”, “It doesn’t make any sense”, “I’m just not smart enough”.
+These are sentences that you should remove from your vocabulary from now on!
 Always remember, when learning, it’s totally okay to start from scratch.
-So far, no master has fallen from the sky.
-Forget everything that is holding you back, try not to think about what you can’t yet and focus on what you are currently doing and what you already have in your repertoire.
+Practice makes perfect.
+Forget everything that is holding you back, try not to think about what you can’t do yet and focus on what you are currently doing and what you already have in your repertoire.

 Most professors provide sample tests.
-Doing this is definitely a good idea as it will familiarize you with the exam mode.
+Doing these is definitely a good idea, since it will familiarize you with the exam mode.
 Many courses also have online platforms where students can exchange information about exam questions.
-Of course, you won’t find the questions and answers for your exam there, but you will get an idea of what is important and may be asked a lot.
+Of course, you won’t find the questions and answers for your exam there, but you will get an idea of what is important and may is asked a lot.